-Now assume you have some sort of service parts inventory optimization capability.
+Now assume you have some sort of service parts inventory optimization solution.
 It’s analyzing the following factors to determine where you should stock specific parts, and how many:

 What would happen if you threw a 3D printer into the mix?
 The algorithm would try to identify the location in which the 3D printer’s strategic value would be highest and which parts the machine should print.
 Making these decisions would involve assessing:

-Essentially, the service parts optimization algorithm would identify the location where you would see the highest, most expedient return on investment for your 3D printing capability.
+Essentially, the inventory optimization algorithm would identify the location where you would see the highest, most expedient return on investment for your 3D printing capability.

 Right now, most companies (at least the ones I’ve spoken with) seem to be in the very early stages of implementing additive manufacturing.
 They see it as an interesting technology, but they're not rushing toward large-scale implementation.